studio24/amplify/README.md

 * `webpack.config.min.js` for the minified version

 #### Copying over JS libraries
-If there are libraries that you would like to use as is in your project, you set up Webpack to copy them across from the src folder to the dist folder.
+If there are libraries that you would like to use as is in your project, set up Webpack to copy them across from the src folder to the dist folder.

 ##### If the script file is in a node_module
 In the `webpack.config.js` file, add a 'from-to' pattern to the CopyPlugin configuration parameters, using the syntax: